Atwater Farm Accident Lawyer

 - Forklift accidents can result in broken legs and other injuries.

-- The heavy machinery used to process foods can crush limbs and result in other extremity injuries.
+- The heavy machinery processing foods can crush limbs and result in other extremity injuries.

 - Back injuries and head trauma from falling packages and produce.

 Atwater has a small farm tourism movement that brings in a modest number of visitors to the area.
-Most of the current farm tourism relates to “Pick Your Own Produce” areas and farms stands.
-These areas are often in active agricultural areas, so visitors also face a risk of injury in these places.
+Most current farm tourism relates to "Pick Your Own Produce" areas and farm stands.
+These areas are often active agricultural areas, so visitors also face a risk of injury in these places.

-In addition to hosting local visitors to area farms, Atwater also hosts many California students through its Farm to School educational program.
-These students travel to the area to learn more about the food that ends up in their supermarkets and on their dinner tables.Farm Roads in Atwater
+In addition to hosting local visitors to area farms, Atwater hosts many California students through its Farm to School educational program.
+These students travel to the area to learn more about the food in their supermarkets and on their dinner tables.Farm Roads in Atwater

-As is the case in so many farming communities in California, one of the deadliest parts of farms are the roads connecting them to the rest of civilization.
+As in so many farming communities in California, one of the deadliest parts of farms is the roads connecting them to the rest of civilization.
 Farm roads are often narrow and poorly maintained.
-Additionally, large, slow-moving farm vehicles and even livestock often populate these roads.
+Large, slow-moving farm vehicles and livestock often populate these roads.

 Drivers in agricultural regions face a high risk of accidents involving tractors and other oversized vehicles.
 Drivers on these roads also face hazards from unlicensed drivers commonly operating vehicles on farm roads.
 These drivers also often do not have car insurance, putting an even greater burden on people injured in accidents.

-Watch the video from National Farmers Union below for safety tips on working with farm equipment.Atwater Farm Accident Lawyer
+Watch the National Farmers Union video below for safety tips on working with farm equipment.Atwater Farm Accident Lawyer

-I’m Ed Smith, an Atwater Farm Accident Lawyer.
-For over thirty years, I have been serving the Atwater and Greater California community helping people injured in accidents and their families recover.
-If you or someone you love has been hurt because of the negligence of another person, please call me for free and friendly advice without obligation.
-I can be reached at (209) 227-1931, and online via my website, AutoAccident.com.
+Since 1982, our Atwater personal injury lawyers have been serving the Atwater and Greater California community, helping people injured in accidents and their families recover.
+If you or someone you love has been hurt by another person's negligence, please call our law office for free and friendly advice at (209) 227-1931 or (800) 404-5400.
+See our past verdicts and settlements.